gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

 - Make the library plugin agnostic of implementation language.
 - Build a distribution by bundling other projects.
 - Add a source set for the extra files to include in a distribution.
-- (Very advanced) Allow the distributions to be published instead of the jar.
+- (Very advanced) Allow the distributions to be published, instead of or as well as the jar.
     This would need to mess with the generated pom.xml/ivy.xml to remove the dependency declarations for those dependencies that have been bundled in the distribution.